 CHAPTER ONE (Draft)

-For more than two hundred years the United States has stood before the world as a beacon to hope, as a source of intellectual vibrancy and creative potential, and as a singular model of political freedom, social diversity, and economic vitality.
+For more than two hundred years the United States has stood before the world as a beacon of hope, as a source of intellectual vibrancy and creative potential, and as a singular model of political freedom, social diversity, and economic vitality.
 People from throughout the world have been attracted to the vision that it represents.

-In the crush of crisis it can be easy to forget the unique stature of the United States and the role it has played and will continue to play in the progress of an ever-advancing civilization.
+In the crush of crises it can be easy to forget the unique stature of the United States and the role it has played and will continue to play in the progress of an ever-advancing civilization.
 Yet, our confidence in the future is shaken.
 Our economic well-being and social coherence as a nation have been weakened, and the generosity of spirit for which we have long been known appears dimmed.

 My message is brief.
 It will be short on analytical detail and will avoid blame.
 There is more than enough blame to go around and we all know about it.
 Rather, it will focus on the essentials of mind and attitude, of moral character, and of our relationships to one another that will be required to turn things around, to turn despair into courage and failure into honor and self-respect.

-If we are to prevail, how will we do it?
+If the American people are to prevail, how will we do it?
 Do we have the patience and wisdom to engage with one another in good faith, to rebuild a national unity that transcends the very real differences that divide us?
 Or, to put the question in another way, will we succeed in remaking the United States of America stronger and more mature than ever before — based on what we learn from the lessons of the past?

 Early in 2008 Peggy Noonan, a widely read conservative columnist and one-time aide to President Ronald Reagan, addressed this question eloquently in her collection of essays, Patriotic Grace, What It Is and Why We Need It Now.
 She wrote during a season of bitter political back-biting, and, as we all know, things soon became very much worse: